FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/amop.md

 **Parameters:**

 * topic: Subscribe to Topic Name。Type: "String"。
-* callback: The function that processes the topic message, which is called when a message related to the topic is received.。Type: "AmopRequestCallback"。
+* callback: The function that processes the topic message, which is called when a message related to the topic is received。Type: "AmopRequestCallback"。

 **Example:**